burneikis/Pyss/README.md

 A Simple AI for chess written in python.

 ## What this code does exactly
-The code runs (and times itself) a chess game retrieving moves for both white and black from pyss given one argument indicating depth
-The code can be modified to allow a human to input moves as well It prints: the board, the last move, and the current turn
+The code runs a chess game retrieving moves for both white and black from pyss given one argument indicating depth The code can be modified to allow a human to input moves as well It prints: the board, the last move, and the current turn